cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/_index.md

 ---

 {{% pageinfo %}}
-Cobalt supports **identity provider-initiated SAML single sign-on (SSO)**.
+Cobalt supports **SAML single sign-on (SSO)**.
 As an Organization Owner, you can configure SAML SSO with your preferred identity provider.
 {{% /pageinfo %}}

 ## SAML SSO Overview